 Ms. Zhao’s requests to extend her own residency permit were denied in 2010, a finding that was upheld on appeal.
 Requests and petitions to change Denny’s status from “unknown” to “stateless” were denied and in May 2014, the Administrative Division of the Dutch Council of State, the highest administrative court in the Netherlands, denied Denny’s final appeal, stating that the solution to Denny’s registration must be a legislative one.

-In November 2016, Ms. Zhao filed a complaint before the U.N.
-Human Rights Committee.
+In November 2016, Ms. Zhao filed a complaint before the UN Human Rights Committee.
 The complaint on Denny’s behalf argues that his treatment is a breach of Article 24 of the International Covenant on Civil and Political Rights, which says that every child has the right to acquire a nationality.
 The complaint urges the Netherlands to take steps to remedy Denny’s situation, and to make the necessary legal changes to end the shortcomings in its nationality law.
-The complaint is currently pending before the committee.

 Open Society Justice Initiative Involvement

-Justice Initiative has submitted an individual complaint to the U.N.
-Human Rights Committee in conjunction with Mr. Jelle Klaas of the Public Interest Litigation Project of the Dutch section of the International Commission of Jurists (NJCM).
+The Justice Initiative submitted an individual complaint to the UN Human Rights Committee in conjunction with Jelle Klaas of the Public Interest Litigation Project of the Dutch section of the International Commission of Jurists (NJCM).